dragonix-11/microsoft-365-docs-pr.pl-PL/microsoft-365/compliance/dlp-powerbi-get-started.md

 ## Monitor and manage policy alerts

-Log into the Microsoft 365 compliance portal and navigate to **Data loss prevention > Alerts**.
+Log into the Microsoft Purview compliance portal and navigate to **Data loss prevention > Alerts**.

 ![Screenshot of D L P Alerts tab.](media/service-security-dlp-policies-for-power-bi/power-bi-dlp-alerts-tab.png)